View Jessie Hannon's Notice on baltimoresun.com and share memories

 |

-Jessie Rankine Pettigrew Hannon, 84, of Ellicott City Maryland passed away at home surrounded by her husband, son and daughter.
+JJessie Rankine Pettigrew Hannon, 84, of Ellicott City Maryland passed away at home surrounded by her husband, son and daughter on March 24, 2020.
 Jessie succumbed to the effects of IPF, Idiopathic Pulmonary Fibrosis after a long and brave battle.
-She leaves behind her devoted husband of 57 years, James Hannon, loving children Ross Hannon of Elkridge MD and Elizabeth Wilson of Madison CT, dear son in law Bruce Wilson and 3 cherished grand children, Sarah Wilson, Rachel Wilson and Ethan Wilson.
-Also she is survived by family in Scotland, her sister Margaret Lorimer (David) and brother Sandy and her nephews David and Graeme and niece Michelle and their children, Jack, Ethan, Ava, Andrew and Martin.
+She leaves behind her devoted husband of 57 years, James Hannon, loving children Ross Hannon of Elkridge MD and Elizabeth Wilson of Madison CT, dear son in law Bruce Wilson and 3 cherished grandchildren, Sarah Wilson, Rachel Wilson and Ethan Wilson.
+Also she is survived by family in Scotland, her sister Margaret Lorimer (David) and brother Sandy and her nephews David (Pamela) and Graeme and niece Michelle and their children, Jack, Ethan, Ava, Andrew and Martin.
 Although an ocean away, they were very close in her heart.
 A niece Nancy Daley visited recently and friend Janet Boss were dear to her.

 Jessie was born on Jan 12, 1936 in Rutherglen, Scotland to the late James Pettigrew, Merchant mariner and recipient of the BEM, and Maggie Paton Pettigrew.
 She spoke of being a small child during WWII and having her school bombed, other hardships and rationing during that time.
 These events made a great impact on her sensibilities and values.
 Post war in later childhood, Jessie loved all sports, especially field hockey and running the hurdles on her running club.